LukeMotti/GITHUB_GETTING_STARTED/README.md

 The [Wiki Guide](https://guides.github.com/features/wikis/) tells how to create README files (like this one) to give a short project descriptions.
 To do this with GitHub markdown language is explained in [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
-(Note the wiki pages are reserved for public repositories.)
+(Note the GitHub wiki pages are reserved for public repositories.)

 We plan to use [Doxygen](https://www.doxygen.nl/index.html) to integrate the software development and it's documentation.
 Doxygen can exploit the program structure together with the annotated comments and automatically